stealsocks/joodaloop.com/content/bad-advice.md

 Spend incredible amounts of time and effort pursuing one person.
 Put all your eggs in one basket.
 If they take half your money, just [double it again](https://twitter.com/gbrl_dick/status/1499592129986789378?s=20).

-"The online male science of talking to women, of the recent decade, is an attempt to reduce or remove, uncertainty.
+<div class=quote>"The online male science of talking to women, of the recent decade, is an attempt to reduce or remove, uncertainty.
 Just as all science, they attempt to resolve the induction problem with statistics: approach 100 girls and one will give you her number.
-And just like all scientists, the practitioners all eventually go mad..."
-[Egg Report](https://eggreport.substack.com/p/beyond-certainty)
+And just like all scientists, the practitioners all eventually go mad..." <a href="https://eggreport.substack.com/p/beyond-certainty">Egg Report </a> </div>

 You can just, like, tell people you plan to marry them as soon as you know you want to.
 Even right after you meet them.
 Really.
 Nobody's stopping you.
 (Girls would enjoy higher success rates if they tried this, maybe.)